by Candyce H. Stapen

 Cribs and cots are available, but cost extra.
 Unless you opted for a suite, placing a crib in regular bedroom would make the room extremely crowded and a cot would take up most of the floor space.
 A better solution is to book rooms that adjoin with an interior door.

-by Karen C
+by Cara C

 Pools and Water Park